-For those of us already living with an existing mental health problem, such as anxiety, depression or post-traumatic stress disorder (PTSD), this might be a particularly difficult time.
+For those of us already living with an existing mental health problem, such as anxiety, depression or post-traumatic stress disorder (PTSD), who are finding things hard emotionally right now, you’re not alone.

 Good Thinking is a digital mental wellbeing service that has over 100 free, NHS-approved resources designed to help those dealing with anxiety, low mood, poor sleep or stress.
 Take the clinically validated self-assessment to get a better understand of what you’re going through, helpful resources and if necessary, relevant treatment options.